outbrain/fwumious_wabbit/SPEED.md

 # Ideas for future speed improvements
-- We know that using stack instead of heap for temporary buffer in learn() Gives us up to 10% speedup on FFMs.
-However the specialization code is ugly and therefore it is not on the main branch.
-- Many more structures on stack.
-However it is hard to make it work without crashing in extreme cases.
 - On-demand specialization.
 This would requrie a compile-per-run, however by everything we have learned this would bring additional speed boost.
-- Full unrolling of the double for loop for FFM would be possible.
 - Use vectorization
 export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake -C llvm-args=--force-vector-width=4"
 No measurable effect on laptop.
 Need to do further testing on server.